aiashow2015/aiashow2015/README.md

 4. Then paste it into the Terminal window and hit return.
 5. When this is done, type 'brew' and hit return.
 If it prints out an "Example usage:" message, you can skip the rest of this.
 If it says "command not found," then proceed with the next steps.
 6. In the terminal, type (or copy/paste) the following:
-> <pre><code>echo 'export PATH=/usr/local/bin:$PATH' >> ~/.bash_profile</code></pre>
-7. Now, close that Terminal window, and open a new one.
+<pre><code>export PATH=/usr/local/bin:$PATH'</code></pre>
-8. Type 'brew' and hit return.
+7. Type 'brew' and hit return.
 Make sure you get the usage message.
 Otherwise, you've done something wrong.

 ### Now, install the dependencies using homebrew

-In this step, you will use your new Homebrew installation to install (almost) all of the dependencies which you need.
+In this step, you will use your new Homebrew installation to install all of the dependencies which you need.

 <pre><code>brew tap PX4/homebrew-px4
 brew update
 brew upgrade
 brew install git dfu-util node brew install gcc-arm-none-eabi npm install -g particle-cli
 </code></pre>

+### Set up your path to find the new stuff you've installed

+The computer looks in certain places to find the commands you type.
+In this step, we describe the locations where the new dependencies are.

+1. Type (or copy/paste) the following into your Terminal window:
+<pre><code>

 ### Clone the repo and run the setup script.